eellak/gsoc2019-greek-morpho/doc/example_queries.md

+# Example queries

-# Creation of a table based lemmatizer
+## Creation of a table based lemmatizer

 This query creates a lemmatizer with the following properties